top of page

 • standards and/or obligations for the implementation of business activities; and

-• development of investment realization as well as providing facilities, incentives and facilities for investment, and/or partnership obligations.
+• development of investment realization, as well as, providing facilities, incentives, and facilities for investment, and/or partnership obligations.

-• annual field inspection planning;
+• planning of annual field inspections;

 • periodic reports from entrepreneurs and data on the development of business activities;

-• supervisory work unit;
+• supervision work apparatuses;

-• development and sanctions.
+• providing guidance and implementing sanctions.

 This Sub-system can be accessed and carried out by: